Medicine in Space

 Kenneth Mayuga, MD – Cardiologist and Cardiac Electrophysiologist, Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute, Cleveland Clinic

-Arun Sharma, PhD – Associate Professor of Biomedical Sciences; Director, Center for Space Medicine Research; Cedars-Sinai
+Arun Sharma, PhD – Associate Professor of Biomedical Sciences; Director, Center for Space Medicine Research, Cedars-Sinai